Do you have a startup idea and plan to develop an app like Waze?

 Waze allows users to earn points and badges and offers playful animations and sound effects that enhance the user experience.

-All of these elements have contributed to Waze’s position as one of the most popular navigation apps worldwide.
+All of these elements have contributed to Waze’s position as one of the most popular GPS tracking apps worldwide.
 It combines the best of both worlds—real-time information from users with algorithms that sift through that data to offer useful updates.

 Main features of Waze